teintinu/babel-plugin-debug-tools/README.md

 ##### mode
 Define plugin transform mode
-- `DEV` - active tools, this is default mode.
+- `development` or `test` - activate tools, this is default mode.
-- `PRODUCTION` - remove debug tools from output
+- `production` - remove debug tools from output
 ##### identifier
 name of identifier for use tools, default is H5